-But the only song he really know is the alphabet song.
-So he sings that.
+But the only song he really knew was the alphabet song.
+So he sang that.
 In his little voice he leans in and sings to her, “A B C D E F G…”

 And do you know what?
 It works.

-The funny thing about that is he never feels silly that he’s singing the alphabet song to her.
-He knows she needs to be comforted, so he starts doing the only thing he can.
+The funny thing about that is he never felt silly that he’s singing the alphabet song to her.
+He knew she needs to be comforted, so he starts doing the only thing he could.